mokuda2/senioryearreflection/_posts/2023-04-08-Perspectives-from-an-Atheist.md

 _On one of my p-days, Shari was also on the call.
 It felt unusual that I talked to my parents every week.
 At BYU, I probably called my parents a total of five times during the school year, but I was SO glad that I was able to call home on a weekly basis._

-_Shari suggested that I try to take medication.
+_Shari suggested that I try taking medication.
 “I know it’s something you’ve always tried to avoid,” she said.
 “If you get the right medication though, it helps you perceive things more clearly, much like how glasses help you with your eyesight.”_

 _Shari was right about how scared I was about taking medication.
 In high school, medication was a definite no.  I didn’t feel like it was a necessity.
 People were able to survive without medication.
 It costed money, and I was afraid I’d become dependent on it.
 But if I felt crippling anxiety just from walking past someone at the grocery store, I knew I was going to have to find an alternative.
 I really didn’t want to go home.
 As a matter of fact, I was scared that I was going to get sent home.
-I had forgotten what it felt like to be a normal person with all of the anxiety and depression I was facing._
+I had forgotten what it felt like to be a normal person with all the anxiety and depression I was facing._

 _The following week, I told my counselor that I wanted to consider medication and asked him all my questions about it.
 He told me that he’d help me set up an appointment with a psychiatrist in Issaquah, which was about half an hour northeast of Federal Way.
 I was going to face another fear in hopes of being able to quench them._